eccentricbiped/crypto-pwgenerator/README.md

 ![Sample Do Not Send Funds Here](holiday_pw_sample.png)

-As of writing this only bitcoin with holiday template is supported.
+As of writing this only bitcoin using BIP84 standard with holiday template is supported.
 The script takes a single parameter, the number of wallets you want to create with random seeds.

 If 0 is passed in, then it creates a single test wallet.